fullcontact/full.core/README.md

 `full.core.log/do-info` and `full.core.log/do-debug` will log all arguments and return the value of last (it works similar to Haskell's [Debug.Trace](https://hackage.haskell.org/package/base-4.9.0.0/docs/Debug-Trace.html)).

 ## Core extensions

-`full.core.sugar` contains extensions to standard data types and is similar to [plumbing](https://github.com/plumatic/plumbing) and friends.
+* `full.core.sugar` contains extensions to standard data types and is similar to [plumbing](https://github.com/plumatic/plumbing) and friends.

+* `full.core.time` contains extensions to [clj-time](https://github.com/clj-time/clj-time).